Therapy Blog

 Emotional Resilience and High Sensitivity

-Posted January 16, 2024 by Cristina Vrech
+Posted on Tuesday, January 16th, 2024 by Cristina Vrech

 In a world that frequently equates sensitivity with weakness, it is important to dispel the myth and embrace the truth: Sensitivity is a superpower.
 It enables a profound connection with oneself and others, fostering empathy, creativity, and a rich inner life.
 Yet, like all superpowers, it comes with its own challenges.
 The key lies in cultivating emotional resilience, the ability to navigate the ebbs and flows of our feelings without being overwhelmed.